Smart Policies for Workplace Technologies

 In the not-so-distant past, every telephone had a cord tethering the caller to a nearby wall.
 The only way a business could transmit a document was to place it an envelope and pay someone to carry it to the recipient.
 To research important data, we had to find the right books, sometimes by traveling to a library, then take them off the shelf, open them, and hope that the table of contents would point us to the relevant pages.

-For anyone under 20 years old, these must some seem like some outdated and inefficient limitations for operating a business.
-Nowadays, smartphones, email, the Internet, cloud computing, and other innovations have brought huge gains in business efficiency and productivity, allowing instant communication and access to information that would have seemed unimaginable only a short time ago.
+For anyone under 30 years old, these must some seem like some outdated and inefficient limitations for operating a business.
+Nowadays, smart phones, email, the Internet, cloud computing, and other innovations have brought huge gains in business efficiency and productivity, allowing instant communication and access to information that would have seemed unimaginable only a short time ago.

 And, of course, the technology wave hasn’t crested yet.
 Every time we turn around, there’s a new device—or an innovative way to use something we’ve already got—that could revolutionize the way we work.
 One day, not too long from now, we’ll look back on iPhones, Twitter, and spam with the same nostalgia we reserve for the inkwell, carbon paper, and the IBM Selectric.